Participate in an Hour of Code at the Forks Branch Library!

 Clallam County students in sixth grade are invited to submit original works of poetry (written by the student) to be read or recited for the judging panel.
 Original poetry will be judged on content.

 Students in sixth grade may also choose to recite a previously published poem from memory.
 Recited poems must be under 30 lines in length.
 The recital will be judged for quality of dramatic performance.

 All poets must be able to read or recite their poetry at the PoetrySLAM on Thursday, April 20 at the Port Angeles Main Library.

 Students may enter by participating in a classroom elimination round held at their school.
 For homeschooled students, or those whose classroom is not conducting elimination rounds, entry can be arranged by contacting NOLS Youth Services Library Jennifer Knight at .

 All students interested in participating must fill out an official entry form, and attach a copy of the poem they wish to read or recite. -6th Grade Entry Form

 Entry forms must be received by the library or your teacher no later than 5pm on April 1, 2017.

 6th Grade Prizes:

-First- and second-place prizes will be awarded in the original poetry category.
+First and second place prizes will be awarded in the original poetry category.
 One “best in show” grand prize will also be awarded.
 Recitation prizes will be awarded at the discretion of the SLAM judges.
-This year, there will also be a People’s Choice prize.

-—Recitation and People’s Choice prizes will be gift certificates to local bookstores.
+—Recitation prizes will be gift certificates to local bookstores.